nathanael-fijalkow/games_book/_build/html/_sources/12_Multiobjectives/beyond_worst_case.md

 The preprocessing is composed of four main steps.
 First, we modify the colouring function $c^i$ in order to consider the equivalent BWC problem with thresholds $(0,\, \beta)$ instead of $(\alpha^{i},\, \beta^{i})$.
 This classical trick is used to get rid of explicitly considering the worst-case threshold in the following, as it is equal to zero.

 Second, observe that any strategy that is winning for the BWC problem must also be winning for the classical **worst-case problem**, as solved in the two-player games of {prf:ref}`chap:payoffs`.
-Such a strategy cannot allow visits of any vertex from which Eve cannot ensure winning against an antagonistic adversary because mean-payoff is a prefix independent objective (hence it is not possible to win it over the finite prefix up to such a vertex).
+Such a strategy cannot allow visits of any vertex from which Eve cannot ensure winning against an antagonistic adversary because mean-payoff is a prefix independent objective (hence it is not possible to `win' it over the finite prefix up to such a vertex).
 Thus, we reduce our study to $\mathcal{A}^{w}$, the subarena induced by Eve's worst-case winning vertices -- which we compute in pseudo-poly\-nomial time thanks to $\textsf{SolveWorstCaseMeanPayoff}( \mathcal{A}, c)$ (implementing the algorithm of {prf:ref}`chap:payoffs`). \todo{I need a label on Subsect.
 4.3.4 to cite it precisely.}  Note that we use the modified colouring and that $\mathcal{A}^{w}$ is a proper arena (same argument as {prf:ref}`12-rmk:properArena`).
 Obviously, if from the initial vertex $v_0^{i}$, Eve cannot win the worst-case problem, then the answer to the BWC problem is No.

 Third, we build arena $\mathcal{A}$, the product of $\mathcal{A}^{w}$ and the memory structure of Adam's stochastic model $\tau^i$.
 Intuitively, we expand the initial arena by integrating the memory elements in the graph.
 Note that this does not modify the power of Adam in the two-player interpretation of the arena.